 I tried making money this way during the initial six months of blogging, but the problem is it takes a lot of time converting leads and you only end up making a little money — usually less than 20% of the total sellout.
 I no longer use this way to make money and support my travels, but as I said, initially I did.

 Now that I own a camping business of my own, in the mountains, I work on the other side of the spectrum.
 I now give travel bloggers and tour leaders a chance to make money by bringing people to my campsite.
 For example, I charge 1500 Rupees per night per person for my full board plan.
 If someone brings me a person on their behalf (as a travel agent), I give 200 Rupees to them as an agent commission.
-Check the instagram page of my business: instagram.com/footloosecamps, and contact me if you’re planning to bring a group for camping!
+Check the Instagram page of my business: instagram.com/footloosecamps, and contact me if you’re planning to bring a group for camping!

 If you’re a good photographer, consider investing some time and building a portfolio on various stock-image websites.
 Websites like 500px, Shutterstock, Alamy and Getty Images (there are over a dozen others) allow photographers to list their pictures, place a bid and monetize per sale.

-Paid Media/Fam Trips
+Paid FAM Trips

-Though most of the FAM trip (or familiarization/media trips) only bear your cost of travelling, experiences and stay, some of them pay as well — depending upon your market credibility as a travel journalist, or of the publications, you write for.
+Though most of the FAM trips (or familiarization/media trips) only bear your cost of travelling, experiences and stay, some of them pay as well — depending upon your market credibility as a travel journalist, or of the publications, you write for.

 I’ve attended nearly 20 FAM trips so far since I’ve started travel blogging and was paid only twice, and it happened recently after my blog was featured in two leading national newspapers in India The Economic Times & The Statesman in August 2017.
 Moreover, other than increasing blog readership, I now offer 70,000+ fan base on my different social media networks — which certainly act as another driving factor for sponsors taking me on a paid Fam trip.

 FAM trips are mostly organised by the tourism boards.
+Read: How To Contact Tourism Boards

-Teaching your fans about the art of travel blog and charging for it is another way of monetizing — and many successful travel bloggers do it, though some do it by organising events and in person (as I do) whereas others create online courses and sell them.
+Teaching your fans about the art of travel blog and charging for it is another way of monetizing — and many successful travel bloggers do it, though some do it by organising events and in-person (as I do) whereas others create online courses and sell them.

 During my initial days of blogging, I relied on freelancing platforms like Upwork and Freelancer for finding any travel writing or photography related work.
 With increasing credibility as a travel blogger, I now write for a couple of print magazines and an in-flight magazine.